 II.
 The Larger Social Context

 We welcome the fact that many public schools now teach about diversity and the role of religion in human life and history; and we applaud the schools’ efforts to promote those virtues necessary for good citizenship in a pluralistic democracy.
 These reforms help to accommodate the constitutional rights of all students and their parents.
 Just as we encourage schools to ensure that all religions are treated with fairness and respect, so we urge parents and others to refrain from the temptation to use public schools to advance the cause of any one religion or ethnic tradition, whether through curriculum or through efforts to attach religious personnel to the public schools.
 We believe that parents have the right to select home schooling or private or parochial schools for their children.
 But with that personal right comes an obligation to support quality public education for all children.
 The long-range solution is to improve all schools so that families will not be forced to seek other educational alternatives.

-At a moment when childhood poverty is shamefully widespread, when many families are under constant stress, and when schools are limited by lack of funds or resources, criticism of the public schools often ignores an essential truth: we cannot improve public schools by concentrating on the schools alone.
+At a moment when childhood poverty is shamefully widespread, when many families are under constant stress, and when schools are limited by the lack of funds and resources, criticism of the public schools often ignores an essential truth: we cannot improve public schools by concentrating on the schools alone.
 In this context, we must address with prayerful determination the issues of race and class that threaten both public education and democracy in America.

-III.
+IV.
 Public Funding Issues